nuodb/nuodb-helm-charts/stable/transparent-hugepage/README.md

 # Transparent Hugepage Helm Chart

-This chart starts a Daemonset to disable transparent huge pages on the Linux hosts.
+This chart starts a Daemonset to disable transparent huge pages (THP) on the Linux hosts.

 ## Command